Symmetries of $\mathfrak{gl}_N$-foams: Algebraic preliminaries

 \subsection{Symmetries of foam evaluations}

 We start by investigating automorphisms of foam evaluations.
+We intentionally avoid the technical details to keep this part handwavy and concise for motivations.
 For now, let us temporarily forget the gradings involved.
-By an \emph{automorphism} of $\gll_\myN$-foams, we mean an invertible operation that respects the monoidal categorical structure of $\foamcat$, that is, such an operation respects forming disjoint unions (monoidal structure) and gluing of foams along boundaries.
-Since foams are only considered up to ambient isotopies, such automorphisms will also be considered in their isotopy classes.
+By an \emph{automorphism} of $\gll_\myN$-foams, we mean an invertible operation that respects the 2-categorical structure of $\foamcat$, that is, such an operation respects forming disjoint unions (monoidal structure) and gluing of foams along boundaries.
+For this discussion, foams are only considered up to ambient isotopies that do not create extra singular curves or points.
+Foams will be considered in their isotopy classes in this sense, and an \emph{automorphism} of foams will be considered up to this isotopy.

 As an example, the involution of turning an arbitrary foam upside down is an automorphism of $\gll_\myN$-foams.
 Similarly, fix $a\in \Bbbk$, and changing any polynomial $R(X_1,\dots, X_k)$ occurring as foam decoration into $R(X_1-a,\dots, X_k-a)$ is an (ungraded) automorphism.